 Senior Evaluation Associate

-Curriculum training expertise is another area Ryan has developed.
-He is a certified trainer in several teen pregnancy prevention curricula, including Promoting Health Among Teens (PHAT), Draw the Line (DTL), and Relationship Smarts Plus (RQ+).
-Ryan has a bachelor’s degree in film studies from UWM.
+Adomavich has a bachelor’s degree in film studies from the University of Wisconsin-Milwaukee.
+Adomavich is a certified trainer in several adolescent pregnancy prevention curricula, including Promoting Health Among Teens (PHAT), Draw the Line (DTL), and Relationship Smarts Plus (RQ+).